Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 Vultures, eagles, and hawks are seen flying in the late morning and afternoon because they rely on sun-warmed air currents to soar through the air, rather than expending energy flapping their wings.

-Going birding at night is more difficult, but seeing owls, nightjars, night herons, whip-poor-wills, and other nocturnal birds makes it worthwhile.
+Going birding at night is more difficult, because of the obvious visibility challenges, but seeing owls, nightjars, night herons, whip-poor-wills, and other nocturnal birds makes it worthwhile.

-This means you can go birding anytime that is most convenient for you and still see birds.
+This means you can go birding any time that is convenient for you and still see birds.
 You can also plan birding trips according to a species that you want to see.

 8. Master the four-step bird identification process